Linear Circuit Analysis

 The power dissipated (also known as absorbed or consumed power) by a two-terminal component is given by

 $$\begin{equation}P(t)=V(t) I(t)\end{equation}$$where voltage $V(t)$ and current $I(t)$ are shown in Fig. 1.
-Notice that we used the same sign convention for $V(t)$ and $I(t)$ as in Ohm's law.
+Notice that we used the same sign convention for defining $V(t)$ and $I(t)$ as in Ohm's law.
 In general, power dissipation is time-dependent and varies with the instantaneous values of the voltage and current.

-In the case of resistors (that will be discussed in the next chapter), the power dissipated becomes $$\begin{equation}P(t)=R~I(t)^2=\frac{V(t)^2}{R}\end{equation}$$where we used Ohm's law.
-Notice that, since we square both the current and voltage, the power dissipated by a resistor is non-negative (assuming that the resistance is positive).
-At steady-state (in the case of DC circuits), the power dissipated does not depend on time and $P=RI^2=\frac{V^2}{R}$.
+In the case of resistors (that will be discussed in the next chapter), the power dissipated becomes $$\begin{equation}P(t)=R~\left[I(t)\right]^2=\frac{\left[V(t)\right]^2}{R}\end{equation}$$ where we used Ohm's law.
+Notice that, the power dissipated by a resistor is always non-negative (assuming that the resistance is positive).
+In the case of DC circuits, at steady-state, the power dissipated does not depend on time and $$\begin{equation}P=RI^2=\frac{V^2}{R}\end{equation}$$

 Note: For the power absorbed by inductors and capacitors see Inductors and Capacitors.